intersystems/iknow/README.md

 ## From Python

 The `iknowpy` module provides a Python 3 interface to the iKnow engine and offers a one-to-one mapping from Python data types to C++ data types.
-In particular, `iknowpy` contains the `iKnowEngine` Python class, which behaves in much the same way as the C++ `iKnowEngine` class defined in "engine.h" (modules\engine\src).
+In particular, `iknowpy` contains the `iKnowEngine` Python class, which behaves in much the same way as the C++ `iKnowEngine` class defined in `<repo_root>/modules/engine/src/engine.h`.

-`test.py` (modules\iknowpy) contains an example of how to use the module.
+`<repo_root>/modules/iknowpy/test.py` contains an example of how to use the module.

 ## From SpaCy